janeesa-john/python-basics-journey/README.md

 * Day 38 ✅ Added notes on parameter passing techniques in Python
 * Day 39 ✅ Added notes on nested functions in Python
 * Day 40 ✅ Added notes on pass, break, and continue statements
+* Day 41 ✅ Added notes on enumerate() function in Python

 ---